Mickey Mouse universe: Willie the Giant

-Willie is a giant who appeared in the Disney cartoons Mickey and the Beanstalk (from the film Fun and Fancy Free, voiced by Billy Gilbert) as the villain.
-He also appears in Mickey's Christmas Carol (voiced by Will Ryan).
+Willie is a giant who appeared in the segment Mickey and the Beanstalk from the film Fun and Fancy Free (voiced by Billy Gilbert) as the antagonist.
 He is incredibly powerful, demonstrating amazing magic powers such as flight, invisibility and shapeshifting.
 Despite this, he is portrayed as immature and dimwitted, given his fondness for toys and inability to pronounce certain words, such as "pistachio".
 His favorite dish is implied to be chocolate pot roast with pistachios, given his overweight appearance.
 In other words, he is much dumber than the original giant that he is based on from Jack and the Beanstalk.

-In Mickey and the Beanstalk, Willie serves as the primary villain.
-In Mickey's Christmas Carol, he is portrayed in a much more positive light, playing the role of the Ghost of Christmas Present who helps show Ebenezer Scrooge (Scrooge McDuck) the error of his ways.
+In Mickey's Christmas Carol, he (voiced by Will Ryan) is portrayed in a much more positive light, playing the role of the Ghost of Christmas Present who helps show Ebenezer Scrooge (Scrooge McDuck) the error of his ways.
 He makes a brief cameo in the 1988 film Who Framed Roger Rabbit on a poster in a movie theater in Toontown.
-Willie has also made cameo appearances in House of Mouse and was a minor recurring character in the Mickey Mouse Clubhouse children's series.
+Willie has also made cameo appearances in the television series House of Mouse.

+Willie is a recurring character in the television series Mickey Mouse Clubhouse.
 From here, he is friends with Mickey.
 Willie still lives in the sky, only this time in a giant farmhouse.

-In Mickey Mouse Funhouse, Willie lives in the medieval location of Majestica where his farm is in the Cloud Kingdom.
+In the spinoff series Mickey Mouse Funhouse, Willie lives in the medieval location of Majestica where his farm is in the Cloud Kingdom.
 His Land of Myth and Legend counterpart is Woodsman Willie, a woodsman who lives in the forests of the Land of Myth and Legend.
 Will Ryan recorded some dialogue before his death with the last episode he voiced Willie in was "Witchy Worries".
 Starting in the episode "Tooth or Consequences", Willie is now currently voiced by Brock Powell.
+Willie also appears in Mickey Mouse Clubhouse+.